 Working from home has become a reality that businesses and their staff have had to quickly adjust to, and many organisations are now questioning the need to ever return to the paradigm of mass centralised offices.
 But Richard Liew says it may not be the holy grail of productivity, happiness and work-life balance for everyone.

-When we moved house at the beginning of 2016 my commute time to work tripled.
-Instead of the usual three steps from our bedroom to my desk, it became nine steps.
+When we moved house just before COVID-19 lockdown my commute time to work tripled.
+Instead of the usual nine steps from our bedroom to my desk, it became 27 steps.

 When I tell people this story I generally get either a chuckle from those who also work from home, or the understandably sarcastic response of, “Oh poor you…!” from those who don’t.

-But while the benefits and improved work/life balance that comes with the freedom of working from home are well known, you should be aware that it’s not all “rainbows and unicorns” and it’s certainly not for everyone.
+But while there are certainly many benefits that come with the freedom of working from home, I think staff and management considering making the change permanent, need to be aware that it’s not all “rainbows and unicorns” and it’s certainly not for everyone.

 Yes you’ve heard it all before… Time saved commuting means more time for being productive or enjoying life outside work.
 Money saved on gas, parking, car wear and tear and public transport can be put to better use.
 Less people on the roads reduces traffic congestion and green house gas emissions.
 The benefits are plentiful and never before has working from home been so easy.

 But before you rush to introduce teleworking, abandon the company office or quit your job to build a home based business, here are three brutal truths about working from home.

 (These are based on over ten years running businesses with team members working from home in New Zealand, overseas, or when and wherever else they want.)

 Truth #1: Many people lack the self discipline required to work from home.

 One of the best things about working from home is the freedom that comes with it.
 With no one looking over your shoulder you get to choose what you work on, when you want to work, even if you’re going to do any work at all.